intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/run-notebook-colab.md

-# Summary
+# Analytics Zoo on Colab

-With colaboratory, we can easily setup and run code in the cloud.
-How can we run Analytics Zoo [tutorials](https://github.com/intel-analytics/zoo-tutorials) or examples on colaboratory?
+With [colaboratory](https://colab.research.google.com/), we can easily set up and run code in the cloud.
+How can we install Analytics Zoo and run notebooks on colaboratory?

-First, load or create the notebook file in colaboratory.
+First, create or load a notebook file in colaboratory.
 Then, prepare the environment.
 Only you need to prepare is installing JDK and Analytics Zoo.
 As installing analytics-zoo from pip will automatically install pyspark, you are recommended to not install pyspark anymore.

 ## Prepare Environment